 Sometimes during such "executive sessions," as well as during the nurses' lunch hour or coffee break, an elderly cleaning woman or high-school volunteer will be appointed to act as a "Designated Silencer."
 This person roams the hallways and upon spotting a lighted ND light, he or she enters the patient's room, turns off the ND light, and says, "Your nurse will be right in."
 If you believe this, you will believe that the Russians are pulling out of Poland, and you will believe that doctors and nurses don't fool around.

 If the Designated Silencer says, "What do you want?" and then says, "I'll tell your nurse," you might be tempted to believe.
 But no matter how big or how small your problem may be, you can be sure that when your nurse finally does show up, she will swear on her caduseus that she has not heard word-one from the DS.

 Thus the modern, efficient hospital carries on its thousands of critical functions for its thousands of critical patients, quietly, its heroes and heroines going bravely unheralded, all due in large part to the faithful, dependable functioning of that simple, time-honored invention: the Nurse-Dispersal Button System.

-He lives and works in Connecticut.
+Robert T. Casey lives and works in Connecticut.
 His poems and articles have appeared in the Mensa Bulletin and Country Club Golfer, among other places.